gininaba/gininaba.github.io/README.md

 Welcome to my portfolio website, where creativity meets technical expertise.
 I'm Gin, a passionate Graphic Designer and IT/Android Expert, currently honing my skills as a trainee at Anjo World Theme Park.

 ## Overview
 Explore a curated collection of my latest projects that showcase a fusion of design aesthetics and technological innovation.
-From captivating graphic designs to cutting-edge Android applications, my portfolio reflects my dedication to both artistic expression and technical proficiency.
+From captivating graphic designs, my portfolio reflects my dedication to both artistic expression and technical proficiency.

 ## Key Features
 - **Projects Showcase:** Immerse yourself in a visual journey through my diverse range of projects.